-The Academy Guide Dog Trainer role is a full-time traineeship where you will be taught all the elements of becoming a fully trained Guide Dog Trainer.
+The Academy Guide Dog Mobility Specialist role is a full-time traineeship where you will be taught all the elements of becoming a fully trained Guide Dog Mobility Specialist.
 This is a permanent, full-time role.
-Once you've completed your training, you move out of Guide Dogs Academy (we call it graduating!) and become part of the local team based at the same location you completed your training (unless otherwise stated on the job advert information).
+Once you've completed your training, you move out of Guide Dogs Academy (we call it graduating!) and become part of the local team based at the same location where you completed your training (unless otherwise stated on the job advert information).